Mirebeau/HamiltonFastMarching/Interfaces/PythonHFM/Readme.txt

 The HamiltonFastMarching can be used from Python in two ways:

-1- using the library PythonHFM, compiled with boost-numpy 2- using the executable FileHFM, with no external dependencies
+1- using the library PythonHFM, compiled with boost-numpy (Experimental) 2- using the executable FileHFM, which has no external dependencies

 The two methods provide similar functionality.
 1 offers faster input/output, while 2 may be easier to compile.